MariaAlonsoLeon/Matrix_Multiplication_Task1/README.md

 You can generate and visualize the benchmarking data using the `Graphs_Generator` project in the `Utils` folder.
 This tool provides graphs for execution time, memory usage, and CPU consumption for each language across different matrix sizes.

+## Additional Analysis and Optional Assignments

+In addition to the core objectives of the project, several optional tasks were undertaken to provide a more comprehensive analysis.
+These tasks aimed to offer deeper insights into how each programming language handles computational resources during matrix operations, with a particular focus on CPU usage and algorithmic variations in Java.

+### Key Enhancements:

+1. **CPU Usage Monitoring**:
+   CPU usage was carefully monitored across all programming languages to better understand how each language manages computational resources during matrix operations.
+This provided valuable insights into the efficiency of the languages in terms of CPU consumption during high-demand tasks.

+2. **Inclusion of Rust**:
+   Rust, a relatively new but highly efficient programming language, was included in the benchmarking analysis to compare its performance with more established languages such as Python, Java, and C++.
+Rust’s performance in both speed and resource management was assessed, offering a modern perspective on efficient computation.

+3. **Algorithmic Variations in Java**:
+   To broaden the scope of performance optimization, multiple matrix multiplication algorithms were implemented and evaluated in Java, including:
+   - Naive Multiplication
+   - Block Multiplication
+   - Sparse Matrix Formats: CSR (Compressed Sparse Row), CSC (Compressed Sparse Column), and COO (Coordinate List)

+   These algorithmic variations provided a more nuanced understanding of how Java can optimize matrix operations depending on the specific use case, especially in scenarios involving sparse matrices.
+This analysis enhanced the study by offering a broader perspective on performance optimization and resource management strategies.

 ## Usage
 To sum up, you can use the project by following these steps.